dpmerrell/dpmerrell.github.io/_posts/2022-12-07-equity-compensation.markdown

 * What fraction of the company do those shares represent?
 Equivalently: what is the total number of shares outstanding?
 * Is the total number of shares likely to increase?
 If the startup is very young then the answer is "yes&mdash;by a lot".
 If this is the case, then your fraction will shrink.
 This is called "dilution."
-* This fraction of ownership gives an idea of the potential value of your stake.
+* This fraction of ownership (your "stake") gives an idea of the potential value of your shares.
     - Suppose the 10,000 shares represent 0.1% of the startup.
 Then imagine all of your dreams come true, and the startup reaches a $1B valuation.
     - In that case, your stake would be worth 0.001 x $1B = $1M.
 Which is great!
     - However, suppose there is significant dilution.
 Then the stake would be worth much less than that.